-The Family Medical Leave Act provides up to twelve weeks of leave to an eligible employee for his/her serious health condition or that of a spouse, child or parent, or for the birth of a child or placement for adoption or foster care of a child.
-Employees are eligible if they have worked for the Medical Center for at least one year and for at least 1250 hours during the past year.
+The Family and Medical Leave Act (FMLA) provides up to twelve weeks of leave to an eligible employee for his/her serious health condition or that of a spouse, child or parent, or for the birth of a child or placement for adoption or foster care of a child.
+Employees are eligible for FMLA leave if they have at least 12 months of service with the Medical Center and have worked at least 1,250 hours during the prior 12-month period.

-To obtain approved FMLA leave, eligible employees are required to provide advance notice and have a physician certification completed and returned to Akron General.
-You must provide thirty (30) days advance notice when the leave is foreseeable.
-We require medical certification to support a request for a leave because a serious health condition may require a second or third medical opinion at our expense.
-For the duration of an approved Family Medical Leave, Akron General will maintain your health coverage under our group health plan provided you continue to pay your portion of the insurance premiums.
-If you wish to determine if you are eligible for an approved FMLA leave or to obtain more information about such leave, contact your director, Human Resources Policy 10.01 or the Human Resources Department.
-FMLA questions may be directed to Human Resources at 330-344-7632.
+Eligible employees are required to provide advance notice and have a physician certification form completed and returned to the Human Resources Department.
+Employees must provide thirty (30) days advance notice when the leave is foreseeable.
+A medical certification form is required to support a request for a leave because a serious health condition may require a second or third medical opinion at our expense.
+For the duration of an approved FMLA leave, Akron General will maintain your health coverage under our group health plan provided you continue to pay your portion of the insurance premiums.
+If you wish to determine if you are eligible for FMLA leave or to obtain more information about such leave, please contact your director, Human Resources Policy 5.15, or the Human Resources Department at 330-344-7632.
+For Benefits questions, please contact the ONE HR Service Center at 1-877-688-2247.